timfish/sentry-tauri/README.md

 don't need to add them as dependencies.

 Run one of these commands to add the capabilities:
-- npm: `npm run tauri add autostart`
+- npm: `npm run tauri add sentry`
-- yarn: `yarn run tauri add autostart`
+- yarn: `yarn run tauri add sentry`
-- pnpm: `pnpm tauri add autostart`
+- pnpm: `pnpm tauri add sentry`
-- cargo: `cargo tauri add autostart`
+- cargo: `cargo tauri add sentry`

 however, make sure that you have `sentry:default` in your capabilities: